buddypress/bp-rewrites/CODE_OF_CONDUCT.md

 The BuddyPress team involved will block any user who causes any breach in this.

-BuddyPress development meetings happen every other Wednesday at 19:30 UTC in the [#BuddyPress](https://wordpress.slack.com/messages/buddypress) channel of the WordPress Slack.
+BuddyPress development meetings happen every other Monday at 21:00 UTC in the [#BuddyPress](https://wordpress.slack.com/messages/buddypress) channel of the WordPress Slack.

 BuddyPress development updates are published on the [BPDevel blog](https://bpdevel.wordpress.com/).